theprakashkumar/caffe/README.md

 -   When the cart and wishlist is empty and I insert a item to wishlist now when I move that item to cart it goes into cart but when I do back on the product page it still show ADD TO CART.

 -   Add which link item is active.

+-   Maybe download SVG of icon and directly add.